sanchit1053/semester_8_notes/CS6004 OOP/notes/Lecture_7.md

     O3 -> O11 [label = f];
 }
 ```
-- Start mapping O1 to Op adn O2 to Oq
+- Start mapping O1 to Op and O2 to Oq

 add to the function bar
 ```java